alexmekic/clonezillaserver-deployment/README.md

 ## Installation (to be updated)

 - Login as root
-- Type `pkg install -y git` to install git to download the Clonezilla deployment files
+- Type `pkg install -y curl` to install curl to download the Clonezilla deployment release files
-- Type `git clone git://github.com/kuroyoshi10/clonezillaserver-deployement` to download all the required files
+- Type `curl -L -O http://github.com/kuroyoshi10/clonezillaserver-deployement/releases/download/2.1/PXEDeploy2.1.zip` to download all the required files
+- Unzip it with `unzip PXEDeploy2.1.zip`
 - Type `chmod +x postinstall.sh` to allow the `postinstall.sh` to run
 - Type `./postinstall.sh` to run the script file and follow the prompts